godjoy/Roompractice/README.md

 ## Introduction
 * 🐶Dog🐶 Information Management Application
-You can simply store doggy's information such as name, address, variety, and cuteness with Room
+You can simply store doggy's information such as name, address, breed, and cuteness with Room
 + delete, update, select
 <br>